aoijs/documentation/functions/usdaddreactions.md

----
-description: Add reactions to the message the bot has send in the command.
----

 # $addReactions

 This function will be in charge of adding the 'emojis' previously chosen in the message sent by the bot once triggered the command.